jeremysprofile/jeremysprofile.github.io/content/game.md

 ## Cards
 *Think Rune Wars, but no supremacy bonuses, only upgrades.*

-Cards can be upgraded for better effect.
+Cards can be [upgraded](#upgrades) for better effect.
 On cards with multiple actions (Develop and Streamline) you may take any number of the actions in order.

-Cards are resolved in numbered order, though most cards can be resolved simultaneously.
+Cards are technically resolved in numbered order, though outside of [combat](#combat), most cards can be resolved simultaneously.
-Ties are resolved by completed objectives, then unused alloy, then bidding alloy (say a number, next person must bid higher or lose the tie).
+Ties are resolved by [completed objectives](#objectives), then unused alloy, then bidding alloy (say a number, next person must bid higher or lose the tie).
 Tie winner chooses who goes first.

 ### 1. Develop